-"Sign face" means the total area as measured pursuant to Section 15.28.050.
+"Sign Face" means the total area as measured pursuant to Section 15.28.050.

-"Sign official" is the person designated by the City Manager to enforce the provisions of this chapter, including the review of permit applications, the interpretation of the provisions of this chapter and the issuance of permits.
+"Sign Oofficial" means the any person designated by the City Manager to enforce the provisions of this chapter, including the review of permit applications, the interpretation of the provisions of this chapter and the issuance of permits.

-"Tenant space" means the portion of a structure occupied by a single commercial lease holder, or an owner-occupied space with its own public entrance from the exterior of the building or through a shared lobby, atrium, mall, or hallway and separated from other tenant spaces by walls.
+"Tenant Space" means the portion of a structure occupied by a single commercial lease holder, or an owner-occupied space with its own public entrance from the exterior of the building or through a shared lobby, atrium, mall, or hallway and separated from other tenant spaces by walls.

-"Traffic control sign or device" means a sign approved through the right-of-way permit process through the City's Public Works Division, where the sign complies with the City's Street Standards and/or the Manual on Uniform Traffic Control Devices (MUTCD).
-In addition, traffic control sign or device includes signs on private property associated with an approved traffic control plan prepared by a transportation engineer and approved by the City through a Site Plan and Design Review process.
+"Traffic Ceontrol Ssign or Ddevice" means a sign approved by the Public Works Department through the right-of-way permit process through the City's Public Works Department, where the sign complies with the City's Street Standards and/or the Manual on Uniform Traffic Control Devices (MUTCD).
+In addition, traffic control sign or device includes signs on private property associated with an approved traffic control plan prepared by a transportation engineer and approved by the City through a Site Plan and Design Review process that does not involve the content of a sign.